blegas78/chaos/README.md

 3. Click on the link labeled "BotSetup".
 Here you can enter your bot account credentials and the your channel name.
 You can also use your broadcaster account if you do not have a secondary custom bot account.

-4. Some of the other links next to "BotSetup" are overlays that can be added as a Browser Source in streaming applications like OBS.
-Open these links to view what they are, or copy them to paste into your stream overlay.
-I also prefer to have the browser sources set to refresh when not displayed so that I can refresh them easily.
+4. The other links next to "BotSetup" are overlays that can be added as a *browser* source in streaming applications like OBS.
+Open these links to view what they are, or copy and paste into a browser source.
+I prefer to have the browser sources in OBS set to refresh when not displayed so that I can refresh them easily.

 ## Running

 1. For each start, You must connect your USB controller to the lower left USB port on your Rasbperry Pi.
 This is the USB 2.0 port furthest from the ethernet port and closest to circuit board.
-Then, use another USB-C to USB-A cable to connect the Raspberry Pi's power to your console.
+Then use another USB-C to USB-A cable to connect the Raspberry Pi's power to your console.

 2. Turn on your console.
 On a Palystation, pressing the PS button will turn on the console, which will then power the Raspberry Pi.
 During boot, bluetooth connection will let you navigate to your game.
 At some point, you'll see a USB connectivity notification, meaning that chaos is active.